vemv/claude-code/README.md

 - Send commands to Claude with or without file/line context
 - Quick access to all Claude slash commands via transient menus
 - Customizable key bindings and appearance settings
+- Desktop notifications when Claude finishes processing and awaits input

 ## Installation